thephpleague/omnipay/README.md

 # Token Billing

-I'm still working on functions for token billing.
+Token billing is still under development.
 Most likely gateways will be able to implement the following methods:

-* `store($card)` - returns a response object which includes a `token`, which can be used for future transactions
+* `store($options)` - returns a response object which includes a `token`, which can be used for future transactions
-* `unstore($token)` - remove a stored card, not all gateways support this method
+* `unstore($options)` - remove a stored card, not all gateways support this method

-Feel free to suggest better names for these methods.

 # Recurring Billing

-At this stage, I don't think there will be support for automatic recurring payments functionality (aside from token billing).
+At this stage, automatic recurring payments functionality is out of scope for this library.
 This is because there is likely far too many differences between how each gateway handles recurring billing profiles.
-Also in most cases token billing will cover your needs.
-I'm open to suggestions on this.
+Also in most cases token billing will cover your needs, as you can store a credit card then charge it on whatever schedule you like.
+Feel free to get in touch if you really think this should be a core feature and worth the effort.

-# I18n

-I'm not sure what the best option for cross-framework localization is.
-What do most generic Composer packages use these days?
-Perhaps it is easier if it's not part of this library?

 # Feedback